Kid-Friendly New Years Eve Traditions and Activities

 New Year’s Eve is a fun holiday celebrating the passing of a year and the start of a new one.
 It is fun to look back at the past with your family.
 Looking to see how far you have come and how much you have grown.
 A time to plan some new goals for the future and the new year to come.
-Here in this post, I am going to make a list of fun, kid-friendly New Year’s Eve traditions and activities.
+Here in this post, I am going to make a list of fun Kid-Friendly New Years Eve Traditions and Activities.
+Enjoy this holiday as a family and make memories you will enjoy for years to come!

 Balloon Count Down

-This is done with 12 balloons.
+This countdown is done with 12 balloons.
 Each has a piece of paper inside with an activity written on it.
 You can pop a balloon every hour of the day if you are super ambitious with older kids who are patient.
+This would be an awesome way to reinforce Delayed Gratification with your kiddos.
+You could use envelopes or bags instead of balloons.
+Get your kids to decorate the envelopes or bags.
+Making them special and labeled for each kid is another way to add fun.

-If you have younger kids like I do, know they have a hard time waiting and you like them going to bed at a normal hour there is a shorter way!
-Popping a balloon every 15 minutes for 3 hours seems a lot more appealing.
+If you have younger kids, then you know they have a hard time waiting.
+And just like me, you like them going to bed at a normal hour!
+There is a shorter way to celebrate the New Year instead of staying up all night with kids.
+Popping a balloon every 15 minutes for 3 hours is a lot more realistic.

 Feel free to change up the time increments any way you like.
-The main point is to number the balloons 1-12 to “count down” the time.
-You could try to hang them from the ceiling or on the wall in the shape of a clock face.
-I went for on the floor for my kids to search for the number.
+The main goal is to number the balloons 1-12 and “count down” the time.
+You can try to hang them from the ceiling or on the wall in the shape of a clock face.
+I just tossed our balloons on the floor for my kids to search for the number.
+If you don’t have balloons remember you could do paper bags, envelopes, boxes, etc.

-Keep reading for an awesome list of activities to put inside of those balloons!!!
-Lots of links to help you find, make, recycle or buy what you need to create these fun activities with your family.
+Keep reading for awesome activities to put inside of those balloons!!!
+Lots of ideas to help you find, make, recycle, or buy what you need to create these fun activities with your family.
+Here is a printable list of the activities.
+Just print, cut, and stick them inside the balloons.

 1. Take a group photo.

 This is a great way to document your family as they change, especially if this becomes part of the yearly tradition.
-I even want to make sure I take some individual shots as well.
-We are going to pose with some fun new year props!
-You can buy some here or find some sweet DIY versions here.
-Links are included below with the pictures as well.
+You should make sure to take some individual shots as well.
+We pose with some fun new year props!
+Change this up each year by choosing a New Year Theme and creating special props to match the theme!
+Voting on the theme as a family can be a fun detail to add when the kids get older.
+You can buy some fun New Year Props here or find some sweet DIY versions here.

 2. Measure the Family Height.